Wānaka Water Project

-Native plantings to restore riparian margins, led by Te Kākano Aotearoa Trust in partnership with landowners, QLDC, ORC and other stakeholders.
+Native plantings to restore riparian margins around the catchment, led by Te Kākano Aotearoa Trust.
+24,000 eco-sourced native plants were successfully planted along waterways over 5 years.
 Find out more about how you can support riparian planting.

 - August 2018 – Stormwater research workshop held in Wānaka.